)

 Travel insurance makes sense in some circumstances.
 One of the most important factors is whether or not cancellations, medical care, and other unforeseen travel expenses would cause you financial hardship.
 If so, it’s usually best to opt for travel insurance to protect your finances.
 But if not, you might be okay to skip the coverage.
 The only catch is that if you skip it, you must be comfortable paying out of pocket for expenses.

-Here are a few examples of when the benefits of travel insurance might make sense:
+Here are a few examples of when travel insurance might make sense:

 Travel insurance FAQs

 Travel insurance can help protect you against financial loss and unforeseen expenses.
-The information presented here can help you determine if coverage makes sense for your circumstances and budget.
+The information below can help you determine if coverage makes sense for your circumstances and budget.

 Travel insurance is worth it if unexpected travel expenses due to medical care or trip delays would cause you financial hardship.
 Coverage also makes sense if your trip is a significant investment.
 For example, if you’re planning a $10,000 trip around the world, travel insurance is a helpful way to protect your investment.
-But insurance might not be necessary if you’re going on a two-day road trip in the United States that costs $300.
+But you might not need travel insurance if you’re going on a two-day road trip in the United States that costs $300.

 The cheapest place to travel depends on where you live since staying close to home is often cheaper.
 Far-off destinations typically cost more to book, and those trips might be more expensive to insure.
 Popular travel destinations also cost less since the areas are ready for travelers, and the high volume of people helps decrease costs.